danielhrisca/asammdf/doc/gui.rst

 2. Channel tree display mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The channel tree can be displayed in two ways
+The channel tree can be displayed in three ways

 * as a naturally sorted list
 * grouped using the internal file structure
+* only the selected channels

 3. Complete channels tree
 ^^^^^^^^^^^^^^^^^^^^^^^^^